JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

 > url:"<GOOGLE_SHEET_SCRIPT_DEPLOYMENT_URL_HERE>/exec?column=GOOGLE_SHEET_COLUMN_TITLE_HERE&amount=1",

 This line defines the sheet deployment, column to find & the amount of strings to return. replace:<br>
-GOOGLE_SHEET_SCRIPT_DEPLOYMENT_URL_HERE - With the deplayment URL<br>
+GOOGLE_SHEET_SCRIPT_DEPLOYMENT_URL_HERE - With the deployment URL<br>
 GOOGLE_SHEET_COLUMN_TITLE_HERE - With the column name in the sheet to find amount=1 - With the amount you want to get.
 Set it high or to the desired amount if you are using the script as is.
 This was built for the solution I was making specifically.

 > document.getElementById("<FIELD_NAME_HERE>").innerHTML = DisplayArray;

-Here you need to place the field name with the feild you wish to show.
+Here you need to place the field name with the field you wish to show.
 The example uses <b>"TestElement"</b> as its field to fill.

 > id="TestElement">Loading